Skip to main content

 Variables tracking current task state

-• holds intermediate results, loop counters, and task-specific variables distinct from conversation history.
+• holds intermediate results, loop counters, and task-specific variables that the agent manipulates while reasoning — distinct from raw conversation history.

 Shared Memory